Where are you from?

-Just outside Saint Mihiel we approached a residential area.
-When we got very close, some children waved at us and shouted:
+A little outside Saint Mihiel we approached a residential area.
+When we got very close, some children waved at us and shouted:;

 We pointed to the stern flag and shouted 'Danois', after which children and adults hugged and patted us.

-Late in the afternoon we waved at the pontoon bridge at the town.
+At the end of the afternoon we ducked the pontoon bridge by the town.
 As usual we were the only boat.

 It was cold and raining.
-Nice to sit down for shelter in the heat from the electric heater we had bought in Maastricht.
+Nice to sit down sheltered in the heat from the electric heater we had bought in Maastricht.

 The next morning we fell talking with a man who walked by.
 He told us that he had a boat almost like ours, wanted us a good trip to the Mediterranean and gave us a few tips on the trip.

-After 4 hours we devoured the pontoon bridge at Commercy.
-On the opposite side a minirodder piled down at the water's edge.
-Its appearance perfectly suited the description Thue had given us to Ondatra Zibethicus or the bisamrot, as it is a little less exotic in Danish.
-Whether it was a sump beaver or beaver we had seen at Verdun is still uncertain.
-(BigFoot as one of the readers of this blog has very imaginatively suggested may be well omitted, at least for this time).
+After 4 hours we ducked the pontoon bridge at Commercy.
+On the opposite bank, a mini rower darted off at the water's edge.
+Its appearance perfectly matched the description Thue had given us of Ondatra Zibethicus or the muskrat as it is slightly less exotically called in Danish.
+Whether it was a swamp beaver or a beaver we had seen at Verdun is still uncertain.
+(BigFoot as one of the readers of this blog has very imaginatively suggested may well be omitted, at least for this time).

 The next day it was 8.maj.
 In France, it is the anniversary of the end of 2.
 World War.
 All stores were closed.
 Flowers and wreaths were laid on the memorials and the town was left in a dormant state.